 Throughout its previous 20 episodes -- 10 for each season -- “Better Call Saul” has been leaving Easter eggs from “Breaking Bad,” as well as the occasional cameo from the original cast.
-But when creators Vince Gilligan and Peter Gould decided to have Gustavo “Gus” Fring, portrayed by Giancarlo Esposito, return to the set, they announced the same in a rather obvious way.
+But when creators Vince Gilligan and Peter Gould decided to have Gustavo “Gus” Fring (Giancarlo Esposito) return to the set, they announced the same in a rather obvious way.
 A pseudo commercial was released for a fictional Albuquerque chicken chain, Los Pollos Hermanos.

 “Breaking Bad” fans will remember that Gus’ Los Pollos Hermanos was the laundering front for his own crystal meth empire that rivaled Walter’s in the original series.
-Nevertheless, the commercial, which can be watched below, was the modest yet obvious indication that Gus will be a large part of “Better Call Saul” season 3.
+Nevertheless, the commercial was the modest yet obvious indication that Gus will be a large part of “Better Call Saul” season 3.
+[Watch the video below.]

 As it stands, Gus already has an interesting backstory, but Den Of Geek reported that addition of the character was inevitable.
 Mike Ehrmantraut, played by Jonathan Banks and is one of the show’s protagonists, was the right hand man of Saul (Bob Odenkirk), who secretly worked for Gus.
 Gus’ return, thereby, is likely to ruffle a few feathers and make the third season all the more interesting.